orb-lang/espalier/doc/md/peg/metis.md

 rules: those which, once started, will fail if they don't reach a specific end rule and succeed\.

+#### cat

+This is where the most intricate stuff happens, which I will document when it settles all the way down\.

 ```lua
 function Syn.cat.constrain(cat, coll)
    local locked;